 Volker, texts Giuliani and says he will connect him with “Andrey Yermak, who is very close” to Zelensky.
 Volker suggests a three-way call between them the following Monday.
 The Wall Street Journal reported that after the call, according to a text message it was shown by Giuliani, Yermak told Giuliani that he was “sure things will move quickly from today onwards and we will be able to take this relationship to a new level.”

-July 25 – Trump calls Ukrainian President Zelensky.
-Secretary of State Mike Pompeo is one of the U.S. officials listening in on the call.
+On the same day, Trump calls Ukrainian President Zelensky.
+Secretary of State Pompeo is one of the U.S. officials listening in on the call.
 In a statement, Ukraine’s office of the president says Trump expressed hope that Ukraine can “complete investigation of corruption cases, which inhibited the interaction between Ukraine and the USA.”
 The White House issued a statement, per Deputy Press Secretary Judd Deere, that said: “Today, President Donald J. Trump spoke by telephone with President Volodymyr Zelenskyy of Ukraine to congratulate him on his recent election.
 President Trump and President Zelenskyy discussed ways to strengthen the relationship between the United States and Ukraine, including energy and economic cooperation.
 Both leaders also expressed that they look forward to the opportunity to meet.”
 (Two months later, under pressure from House Democrats, the White House released a memo of the call in which Trump asked Zelensky to open up a corruption investigation of Joe and Hunter Biden, and to look into CrowdStrike, a cybersecurity firm the Democratic National Committee hired after its server was hacked during the 2016 election.
 CrowdStrike determined that Russia was behind the cyberattack.
 See the Sept.
 25 entry.)